 - Multiple adjustment locations

-- Can be heavier than other packs as it is designed for more than just running
+- Can be heavier than other packs for running as it is designed for more than just running

 Ultimate Direction promises that if the Marathon Vest is so light, you’ll forget that you’re wearing it.
 As impressive as the claim seems, it appears to be true.
 The overall weight of the pack is just under five ounces, and its construction is breathable and lightweight mesh.